-- 4.8.6.1 The top tier is the Registered Testing Pool and includes Athletes that are subject to the greatest amount of Testing and are therefore required to provide whereabouts in accordance with Article 4.8.6.2.
+4.8.6.1 The top tier is the Registered Testing Pool and includes Athletes that are subject to the greatest amount of Testing and are therefore required to provide whereabouts in accordance with Article 4.8.6.2.
 Athletes in the Registered Testing Pool shall be subject to Code Article 2.4 Whereabouts Requirements.

-An International Federation or a National Anti-Doping Organization shall consider the following criteria for including Athletes into a Registered Testing Pool: - a) Athletes who meet the criteria listed in Articles 4.5.2 and 4.5.3; - b) Athletes that the International Federation or National Anti-Doping Organization plans to Test at least 3 times per year Out-of-Competition (either independently or in agreed coordination with other Anti-Doping Organizations with Testing Authority over the same Athletes); - c) Athletes that are part of the Anti-Doping Organization's Athlete Biological Passport haematological module program as required by the TDSSA; - d) Athletes in a Testing pool who fail to comply with the applicable whereabouts requirements of that pool; - e) Athletes for whom there is insufficient whereabouts information available for an International Federation or National Anti-Doping Organization to locate them for that Testing from other sources; - f) Athletes in a Team Sport who are not part of Team Activities for a period of time (e.g. during the off-season); and - g) Athletes who are serving a period of Ineligibility. - 4.8.6.2 An Athlete who is in a Registered Testing Pool shall: - a) Make quarterly Whereabouts Filings that provide accurate and complete information about the Athlete's whereabouts during the forthcoming quarter, including identifying where they will be living, training and competing during that quarter, and to update those Whereabouts Filings where necessary, so that they can be located for Testing during that quarter at the times and locations specified in the relevant Whereabouts Filing, as specified in Article 4.8.8.
+An International Federation or a National Anti-Doping Organization shall consider the following criteria for including Athletes into a Registered Testing Pool:

+- a) Athletes who meet the criteria listed in Articles 4.5.2 and 4.5.3; - b) Athletes whom the International Federation or National Anti-Doping Organization plans to test at least three (3) times per year Out-of-Competition (either independently or in agreed coordination with other

+Anti-Doping Organizations with Testing Authority over the same Athletes);

+- c) Athletes who are part of the Anti-Doping Organization's hematological module of the Athlete Biological Passport program as required by the TDSSA: - d) Athletes in a Testing pool who fail to comply with the applicable whereabouts requirements of that pool; - e) Athletes for whom there is insufficient whereabouts information available from other sources for an International Federation or National Anti-Doping Organization to locate them for that Testing; - f) Athletes in a Team Sport who are not part of Team Activities for a period of time (e.g., during the off-season); and - g) Athletes who are serving a period of Ineligibility.

+[Comment to 4.8.6.1: Following consideration of points a) to g) above and once the Athletes in the Registered Testing Pool are determined, the International Federation or the National Anti-Doping Organization shall plan, independently or in coordination with other Anti-Doping Organizations, to test any Athlete included in the Registered Testing Pool a minimum of three (3) times Out-of-Competition per year.]

+4.8.6.2 An Athlete who is in a Registered Testing Pool shall:

+- a) Make quarterly Whereabouts Filings that provide accurate and complete information about the Athlete's whereabouts during the forthcoming quarter, including identifying where they will be living, training and competing during that quarter, and to update those Whereabouts Filings where necessary, so that they can be located for Testing during that quarter at the times and locations specified in the relevant Whereabouts Filing, as specified in Article 4.8.8.
 A failure to do so may be declared a Filing Failure; and - b) Specify in their Whereabouts Filings, for each day in the forthcoming quarter, one specific 60-minute time slot where they will be available at a specific location for Testing, as specified in Article 4.8.8.3.
-This does not limit in any way the Athlete's Code Article 5.2 obligation to submit to Testing at any time and place upon request by an Anti-Doping

-Organization with Testing Authority over them.
+This does not limit in any way the Athlete's Code Article 5.2 obligation to submit to Testing at any time and place upon request by an Anti-Doping Organization with authority to conduct Testing on them.
 Nor does it limit their obligation to provide the information specified in Article 4.8.8.2 as to their whereabouts outside that 60-minute time slot.
 However, if the Athlete is not available for Testing at such location during the 60-minute time slot specified for that day in their Whereabouts Filing, that failure may be declared a Missed Test.